 Hackers strive to pry this information from their databases for malicious purposes.
 Should they succeed, the consequences can be grave, including huge ransoms or potential litigation from customers.
 Plus, going offline to recover from a security breach can lead to a devastating loss of income.

-If you run a business but haven’t looked into cybersecurity software, you may want to spend some time researching, starting with these five facts:
+If you run a business but haven’t looked into cybersecurity software, you may want to consult PacGenesis to find the best solution to secure your business data.
+Also, spend some time researching, starting with these five facts:

 Enterprises Are at High Risk, No Matter Their Size

 Regardless of the size of your business, you have to take your network security seriously.
 Studies show that cybercrime costs businesses around the globe hundreds of billions of dollars every year.
 The loss of revenue a cybersecurity breach can cause will affect the operations of all enterprises, both big and small.
 For example, Yahoo! suffered two such breaches in 2016, compromising the personal data of more than three billion customers.
 This caused irreparable reputational damage and prompted dozens of lawsuits against the online services firm.

 The impact of such attacks on smaller businesses can be even greater, as their revenue streams are fewer.
 If you’re in a business line with high competition, regaining your customers after a breach will be an uphill task.

 Cybersecurity Platforms and Practices Should Constantly Adapt